wbrowar/admin-bar-component/README.md

      <admin-bar-button slot="logout" logout-button></admin-bar-button>
    </admin-bar>
    ```
 1. If you are using vanilla JavaScript you can use an `onclick` attribute to fire your logout script on click.
-If you are using a compatible framework, you can change `onclick` to the syntax used for click directives.
+If you are using a compatible framework, you can change `onclick` to the syntax used to handle `click` events.
    ```html
    <admin-bar show-logout logout-href="/logout" logout-label="Log off">
      <admin-bar-button onclick="handleLogoutMethod" slot="logout" logout-button></admin-bar-button>